ivarsrb/Natbox/README.md

 Application is an actual implementation of a rendering application that uses *engine* facilities.
 There are many application in a project.
 Study applications are used to study rendering of certain phenomenon while basic applications are usually larger in scale.
-Engine cconsists of several sub-modules, but all have the same purpose - to assist application development.
+Engine consists of several sub-modules, but all have the same purpose - to assist application development.
 - platform - helps setting up platform for application (application base class, gui, keyboard etc.).
 - renderer - assists rendering process - abstraction of graphics API, helper classes for models, images etc.).
 - util - helper utilities.